ferraroantonio/ferraroantonio.github.io/index.md

 <section id="about">
 <h2>Overview</h2>
 <div class="card">
-<p>I'm a PhD in Economics and Quantitative Methods .
+<p>I'm a PhD in Economics and Quantitative Methods with experience in applied econometrics, financial data analysis, and large-scale data processing.
 My job market paper examines how households respond to real estate inheritance in different housing-market contexts, using the panel component of the ECB's Household Finance and Consumption Survey (HFCS).</p>
-<p>I am currently on the job market for research roles involving quantitative analysis, econometric modeling, and statistical inference.</p>
+<p>I am currently on the job market for roles involving quantitative analysis, econometric modeling, and statistical inference.</p>
 <p>
   <a class="btn" href="{{ '/assets/CV_Ferraro.pdf' | relative_url }}" download>Download CV (PDF)</a>
   &nbsp; <a class="btn" href="{{ '/contact' | relative_url }}">Email / Contact</a>